Step 1: Design the pond and gather materials

-Tip: Before you shop for water plants at a garden center, browse online to learn about your plant options.
+Tip: Before you shop for water plants at a garden center for your small backyard waterfalls, browse online to learn about your plant options.
 Just do a search for “water plants.”

 Dig the pond hole.
 To form a level rim, scrape away soil on the high side and build a bank on the low side.
 Compact built-up soil with a tamper.

 We dug our pond in a kidney shape, but you can make yours any shape you like.
 To experiment with different shapes, lay out a garden hose or rope.
 But plan for the total size of your water feature.
 The surrounding stone will extend 1 to 2 ft. beyond the water’s edge on three sides, and the waterfall wall, tank and berm will cover 3 to 4 ft. behind the pond.
 When you find a shape you like, cut through the sod around the perimeter with a spade to mark the shape.
 Then start digging.